Mesmaroth/discord-AkephalosBot/README.md

  - Clever Bot implemented, ask anything
  - Making commands can be written without a hassle with less code
  - Making quick and simple commands within the discord client
- - Custom sounds ready to be played, just drag and drop to the folder and your done
+ - Custom sounds ready to be played, just drag and drop to the folder and you're done
  - Upload your sounds to the bot within discord to play them
  - Twitch/Hitbox status, check if a user is live streaming